daveprowse/prom-live/labs/lab-01/README.md

 `docker run --name prometheus -d -p 127.0.0.1:9090:9090 prom/prometheus`

+> More info about Prometheus in Docker: https://prometheus.io/docs/prometheus/latest/installation/

 > Note: If you don't have Docker installed, here is the procedure for Debian: https://docs.docker.com/engine/install/debian/.

 ## Manual Installation